-Mary Grace Bernard (MG, she/her) is a trans-media and performance artist, educator, organizer, and crip witch.
+Mary Grace Bernard (MG, she/her) is a transmedia and performance artist, educator, advocate, and crip witch.
 Her practice finds itself at the intersection of performance art, transmedia installation art, art scholarship, art writing, curation, and activism.
-Exploring seemingly separate fields like the material and immaterial realities of (dis)ability, the living dead, queerness, cyborgism, crip time, post-humanness, spirituality, madness, and the boundaries between the personal and political spheres of existence, she seeks to dissolve binary thinking while converging otherwise invisible communities and research.
+Exploring seemingly separate fields like the material and immaterial realities of (dis)ability, the living dead, queerness, cyborgism, crip time, post-humanness, spirituality, madness, care, dependency, and the boundaries between the personal and political spheres of existence, she seeks to dissolve binary thinking while converging otherwise invisible communities and their stories.

 In 2017, MG launched the digital contemporary art platform Femme Salée (F&S) which is dedicated to starting, sharing, and making accessible difficult conversations frequently absent from the art world.
-Since 2020, F&S has self-published three zine issues (online and in print)—Bad Health, Perverse Bodies, and Eccentric Devotions—and one art journal issue (online only)—Pain Worth Sharing—focused on specific discourses that exemplify unique perspectives.
+Since 2020, F&S has self-published four zine issues (online and in print) and one art journal issue (online only)—Pain Worth Sharing—focused on specific discourses that exemplify unique perspectives.

-She is a co-founder of the semi-anonymous performance and curatorial collective, Hexus, and a staff art writer for DARIA Magazine located in Denver, Colorado.
+She is a co-founder of the semi-anonymous performance and curatorial collective, Hexus, a staff art writer for DARIA Magazine, an adjunct professor of Art History at Colorado State University, and an art collections assistant at the University of Denver.
 She holds a BA from the University of New Orleans, and two MAs—one from New York University and the other from the University of Denver.

 → Download her CV